Nick Drake: Bryter Layter (1971)

 The experience reinforced Drake's decision to retreat from live appearances; the few concerts he did play were usually brief, awkward, and poorly attended.
 Drake seemed reluctant to perform and rarely addressed his audience.
 As many of his songs were played in different tunings, he frequently paused to retune between numbers.
 Although Five Leaves Left attracted little publicity, Boyd was keen to build on what momentum there was.
 Drake's second album, Bryter Layter (1971), again produced by Boyd and engineered by John Wood, introduced a more upbeat, jazzier sound.
 Disappointed by his debut's poor sales, Drake sought to move away from his pastoral sound and agreed to Boyd's suggestions to include bass and drum tracks.
 "It was more of a pop sound, I suppose," Boyd later said.
 "I imagined it as more commercial."
 Like its predecessor, the album featured musicians from Fairport Convention, as well as contributions from John Cale on two songs: "Northern Sky" and "Fly".
 Trevor Dann noted that while sections of "Northern Sky" sound more characteristic of Cale, the song was the closest Drake came to a release with chart potential.
-Cale used heroin during this period, and his older friend Brian Wells suspected that Drake was also using.